 This park also inhabits over 220 butterfly species, 8 of these are Albertine rift endemic while 3 exist only in Bwindi Impenetrable National Park.
 There are also several chameleons, geckos and many other species.

-The birds in Bwindi National Park
+Birds in Bwindi National Park

 Bwindi Impenetrable Forest is a home to over 360 bird species including about 23 endemic birds like blue headed sunbirds, short tailed warbler 7 IUCN red data listed species.